RyadaProductions/RyaRpc/README.md

 - Discord does not allow us to upload images realtime so they have to be uploaded prematurely.
 - Discord does not allow us to change the name of the Game from the application.

+### How does it work?
+RyaRpc works by listening to post requests from CSGO on port 3000 if the game is launched after starting RyaRpc.
+This is done by using the [GameStateIntegration](https://developer.valvesoftware.com/wiki/Counter-Strike:_Global_Offensive_Game_State_Integration).
+When you launch RyaRpc it will add a config file to the CSGO directory that enables the game its post requests to `http://localhost:3000`

+### Can I get a VAC ban for this?
+It should be impossible to get a VAC ban from using this tool, since this tool does not inject itself nor touch the game process.
+There are no direct connections with the game nor steam.
+So it should be 100% safe.
+That being said as always I am not responsible for whatever happens with your account.

 ## Installation

 TODO: Describe the installation process